-• At 7:00 AM ET, The Mortgage Bankers Association (MBA) will release the mortgage purchase applications index.
-Look for record low mortgage rates and some pickup in refinance activity.
+• At 7:00 AM ET, the Mortgage Bankers Association (MBA) will release the results for the mortgage purchase applications index.

-• At 10:00 AM, the Census Bureau will release the New Home Sales report for August.
-The consensus is for an increase in sales to 380 thousand Seasonally Adjusted Annual Rate (SAAR) in August from 372 thousand in July.
-Watch for possible upgrades to the sales rates for previous months.
+• At 10:00 AM, the New Home Sales report for March from the Census Bureau.
+The consensus is for an in increase in sales to 455 thousand Seasonally Adjusted Annual Rate (SAAR) in March from 440 thousand in February

 • During the day, the AIA's Architecture Billings Index for March (a leading indicator for commercial real estate).